 Alongside her husband Simon, The Olleys are the backbone of the yard having joined Phil late 2009 over in Castleton, and you couldn’t find two more capable people to leave in charge of the yard if Phil is away.
 Sarah has also brought tonnes of experience from Jonjo’s and we are very grateful that she decided to share her wealth of experience with us.
-As a yard we take great pride in how our horses look at the races, and with all the practice Sarah has had, she certainly doesn’t let us down when she’s in charge.
 Sarah enjoys taking her favourite horses racing and their dog Amber also loves a day out from time to time.
 Following the increasing number of Partnerships over 2016/17 Sarah has transferred into working in the office to help Pippa with the running of them as well any other general office related jobs, including updating the website news and Facebook page.
 April 2018 saw the arrival of Simon & Sarah’s son Jack, who has been keeping Sarah busy…and it goes without saying he is Buttons number 1 fan!

-Victor started his racing career at W A Stephenson and rode his first winner within 10 months, but also suffered terrible seconditis!
-He went on to start training his own pointers in the same season as Phil and they both had 7 winners.
+Victor started his racing career at W A Stephenson’s and rode his first winner within 10 months, but also suffered terrible seconditis!
+He went on to start training his own Pointers in the same season as Phil and they both had 7 winners.
 To date he has trained 23 winners from 84 runs, a better than 25% strike rate.
 Victor is our all round superstar he can turn his hand to any job.
 He’s on the yard first thing to muck out, rides out and has his own horsebox which quite often goes racing.
-He is also our second travelling head lad, with many years experience to be relied on to do the job right and is always smartly dressed for the paddock.
+He is also now our Travelling Head Man, a role he shares with Katie: He brings to this position many years experience to be relied on to do the job right, is excellent with Owners and is always smartly dressed for the paddock.
 On afternoons he quite often finds some odd jobs to do including harrowing the gallop, moving the schooling fences, and general maintenance of the yard.
 He is our chief flower planter and is also in charge of the gallons of creosote it takes to keep the barns looking smart.
 A little known fact about Victor is that his name is actually Mark, but he prefers Victor.
 He can take a good joke but will give as good as he gets!

 Tommy Dowson – Jockey